traefik/traefik/docs/user-guide/kubernetes.md

           serviceName: traefik-web-ui
           servicePort: 80
 ```

 [examples/k8s/ui.yaml](https://github.com/containous/traefik/tree/master/examples/k8s/ui.yaml)

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/containous/traefik/master/examples/k8s/ui.yaml
 ```

-Now lets setup an entry in our /etc/hosts file to route `traefik-ui.minikube` to our cluster.
+Now lets setup an entry in our `/etc/hosts` file to route `traefik-ui.minikube` to our cluster.

-In production you would want to set up real dns entries.
+In production you would want to set up real DNS entries.
-You can get the ip address of your minikube instance by running `minikube ip`
+You can get the IP address of your minikube instance by running `minikube ip`:

 ```shell
 echo "$(minikube ip) traefik-ui.minikube" | sudo tee -a /etc/hosts
 ```

-We should now be able to visit [traefik-ui.minikube](http://traefik-ui.minikube) in the browser and view the Træfik Web UI.
+We should now be able to visit [traefik-ui.minikube](http://traefik-ui.minikube) in the browser and view the Træfik web UI.

 ## Basic Authentication

-It's possible to add additional authentication annotations in the Ingress rule.
-The source of the authentication is a secret that contains usernames and passwords inside the key auth.
-To read about basic auth limitations see the [Kubernetes Ingress](/configuration/backends/kubernetes) configuration page.
+It's possible to protect access to Traefik through basic authentication.
+(See the [Kubernetes Ingress](/configuration/backends/kubernetes) configuration page for syntactical details and restrictions.)

-#### Creating the Secret
+### Creating the Secret

 A. Use `htpasswd` to create a file containing the username and the base64-encoded password: